abstractFlo/atlas-docs/documentation/server/discord/authentication.md

   {:else}
   <p>
     Now you can press Alt + Tab to start the authentication process. <br>
-    Or simply click the RE - OPEN WINDOW to proceed.
+    Or simply click the RE - OPEN WINDOW to proceed.s
   </p>
   {/if}
   <button class="btn" on:click={handleAuth}>